malte70/flyingpaste/README.md

 Licensing
 ---------

-Flying Paste is free/libre software released under the 2-clause BSD license (also known as the "Simplified BSD license" or "FreeBSD license"), which can be found in the file `LICENSE`.
+Flying Paste is free/libre software released under the MIT license, which can be found in the file `LICENSE`.

 Submitting bugs/feature requests